Cravings can be a diet’s worst enemy.

 And they seem to become much worse during winter!

-When it gets cold, just want to dig into a juicy burger.
+Cravings gets worse as it gets cold, you just want to dig into a juicy burger.
 Or have a pizza while watching a movie on the couch under a blanker.
 But the last thing we want to think about is eating a healthy chicken salad.

 So what can we do?